 Apart from the tangible day-to-day tasks, an Assistance Dog can:

-PAT Dogs Australia provides Assistance Dogs and their recipients with public access rights in accordance with the Disability Discrimination Act and also in line with the rules and regulations of Assistance Dogs International.
+PAT Dogs Australia provides Assistance Dogs and their recipients with public access rights in accordance with the Disability Discrimination Act.

 Who is eligible to apply for one of your dogs?